VitalyAnkh/awesome-blog-sites/README.md

-# Developer Blogs Collection

-This a collections of developer blogs collections.
+# Awesome Blog Sites

+This is a collection of useful or beautiful blog sites which are very worth reading.

 * ice1000.org
 * alynx.xyz
 * ruanyifeng.com
 * noonme.com
+* liaoxuefeng.com
+* matrix67.com